-This entry is part 1 of 6 in the series Travel with ADHDWith the Holidays in gear one thing many families will be doing is traveling.
+With the Holidays in gear one thing many families will be doing is traveling.
 Traveling to see family, friends and sometimes even just to get away.
 Some people love traveling, others not so much, but one thing is for sure, add ADHD to the mix and traveling can turn into chaos.
 So what is an ADHD family to do?
 Travel of course!
 LOL, I know that isn’t what you were thinking or looking for.
 So let me share with you how I get our very active ADHD family out the door, down the road, and back again, all while having fun and keeping my sanity.
-For someone like me, with ADHD, breaking down […]
+For someone like me, with ADHD, breaking down a task, job, or vacation into manageable steps is how I am […]

 During this time of year kids are beyond excited with Christmas on it’s way.
 They can’t seem to stay still for very long at all.
 The best thing I can do as a Mom, to keep my sanity, is to keep them busy.
 One thing we like to do this time of year is to feed the birds.
 Snow is falling as I write this, which means there is less available for the birds to easily eat.
 Over the years we have tried many different types of bird feeders, but no matter what type we have tried, the kids have always had fun.
 So, this year I figured I would get to work, showing you all some great ideas, recipes and tips for taking on […]